Myanmar coup: Thousands rally against military build up | DW | 17.02.2021

 There were also unconfirmed local reports that trucks and private cars had blocked trade roads between China and Myanmar.

-The protests kicked off amid rumors that a trial of detained leader Aung San Suu Kyi was taking place in secret.
+The protests kicked off amid rumors Suu Kyi had gone on trial in secret.

 Suu Kyi is facing a new charge of violating the country's disaster management law, according to her lawyer Khin Maung Zaw.